Published by Jeremy. Last Updated on May 11, 2022.

-As you depart the people mover and take the escalators up, you'll find historical and sports statues depicting George Washington (who participated in many battles in the region that shaped the course of the country) and Franco Harris (in the pose from the Immaculate Reception in 1972)- part of the Heinz History Center collection.
+As you depart the people mover and take the escalators up, you'll find historical and sports statues depicting George Washington (who participated in many battles in the region that shaped the course of the country), Nellie Bly (the journalist who made “Around the World in 80 Days” a reality in 72 days), and Franco Harris (in the pose from the Immaculate Reception in 1972)- part of the Heinz History Center collection.

 Concourse A has a beautiful memorial to the local Tuskegee Airmen who participated during the fight in WWII, with the largest contingent coming from western Pennsylvania.
 Concourse D is home to a selection of artwork by the world famous artist (and Pittsburgh native), Andy Warhol.
 Concourse C is also home to a Kidsport play area with a Mr. Rogers exhibit out front as well!

 When you arrive into the city, be sure to check out the exhibits to Fallingwater (Frank Lloyd Wright's masterpiece in Ohiopyle) and Meadowcroft (home to what is believed to be the oldest continually inhabited site in North America)- both located in baggage claim.

 Looking for more local options at Pittsburgh International Airport?
 You're in luck, many new options have been announced (such as a Primanti Brothers expansion) as well as others in the works.
 Check back soon for more additions into this guide!